Robert Ritter

 Robert Ritter (14 May 1901 – 15 April 1951) was a German racial scientist doctor of psychology and medicine, with a background in child psychiatry and the biology of criminality.
 In 1936, Ritter was appointed head of the Racial Hygiene and Demographic Biology Research Unit of Nazi Germany's Criminal Police, to establish the genealogical histories of the German "Gypsies", both Roma and Sinti, and became the "architect of the experiments Roma and Sinti were subjected to."
 His pseudo-scientific "research" in classifying these populations of Germany aided the Nazi government in their systematic persecution toward a goal of "racial purity".

 Early life

 Ritter was born in 1901 in Aachen, Germany.
 He attended an exclusive secondary school, as well as a Prussian military academy.
 After a stint in the German Freikorps, Ritter began his formal education studying at various universities.

-In 1927, Ritter received his doctorate in educational psychology at the University of Munich.
+In 1927, Ritter received his doctorate in educational psychology at the Ludwig-Maximilians-Universität München.
 Post-doctorate, Ritter continued his education and received a medical degree from Heidelberg University in 1930, and was medically licensed the same year.
 In 1934, two years before being appointed as head of the German police's racial hygiene research unit, Ritter received his specialist certification in child psychology, studying the inheritability of criminality.
 He completed part of his residence in the University of Tübingen.